 Well done to 6th class for putting on an outstanding performance of their play ‘Grease’ as gaeilge.
 Future Hollywood actors in the making!

 6th Class had a wonderful opportunity to escape school and visit the extremely talented local artist, Noreen Walsh and her beautiful art exhibition.
-During the visit, the children learned a lot about the life of an artist and asked many questions about her paintings and artistic style.
+During the visit, the children learned a lot about the life of an artist and asked many

 Well done to 6th Class for hosting a fantastic Science Day for the school!